Candidates retaking one or more subjects

 Subject to the approval of the coordinator, a candidate retaking subjects in a different school is not obliged to follow the new school’s courses of study for any subject.

-A candidate taking a subject again is not required to attend classes if he or she has already received the recommended number of teaching hours.
+A candidate taking a subject again is not required to attend classes if they have already received the recommended number of teaching hours.
 However, coordinators are strongly advised to consider whether the candidate requires additional teaching before taking the examinations or other forms of assessment.
 Because the candidate has not achieved the desired grade in the subject(s) being retaken, it is highly likely that additional tuition will be required.

 If there have been changes to the requirements of a subject’s curriculum and/or its assessment, the candidate must comply with the new requirements.
 This includes changes to the IA.
 The candidate must be advised of the changes and given appropriate support.